-The Board will consider measures in place by the operator such as CCTV, age verification checks and standard of staff training, Issues of nuisance generally cannot be addressed via the Gambling Act provision. -and it is noted that to date there are very few reported matters from Police Scotland of crime, nuisance and disorder within West-Dunbartonshire's Licensed premises (TBC).
+The Board will closely consider measures in place by the operator such as CCTV, age verification checks and standard of staff training, Issues of nuisance generally cannot be addressed via the Gambling Act provision and it is noted that there are very few reported matters from Police Scotland of crime, nuisance and disorder within West Dunbartonshire's Licensed premises (TBC).

-In accordance with the Gambling Act 2005, In making decisions about premises licences, the Board will aim to permit the use of premises for gambling insofar as it is:- in accordance with any relevant code of practice issued by the Gambling
+In making decisions about premises licences, the Board will aim to permit the use of premises for gambling insofar as it is:-

-Commission

-- in accordance with any relevant guidance issued by the Gambling Commission; - reasonably consistent with the licensing objectives; and - in accordance with this Statement of Licensing Principles.
+- in accordance with any relevant code of practice issued by the Gambling Commission - in accordance with any relevant guidance issued by the Gambling Commission; - reasonably consistent with the licensing objectives; and - in accordance with this Statement of Licensing Principles.